Chinese 3 lower: module 2

 Choose a start date

 - Dates: 15/01/24 - 18/03/24

 - Taught: Mon, Evening

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 What is the course about?

-The course aims to build on the language and skills that you have acquired in the previous three years and to extend your range of vocabulary and communicative competence.
+The course aims to build on the language and skills that you have acquired in the previous four years or more and to extend your range of vocabulary and communicative competence.
 It also aims to consolidate your reading and writing of Chinese characters.

 What will we cover?

 Topics will include: housing, buying a car and environmental problems, with a revision of grammar points, character writing and pronunciation.
 The course will focus on the transfer of the language from 'Pinyin' to Chinese characters and character writing.